jonathan-annett/glitch-zenpoint-repl/README.md

 fastify
 ---

-place this line just before your `app.listen` line in server.js
+place this line just before your `fastify.listen` line in server.js

   require("glitch-zenpoint-repl").fastify(fastify,{ myVar : "something you want in the REPL context"});